What Is the Komodo Platform (KMD)? | All You Need to Know

 The next price increase was at the beginning of September 2017.
 The marketing hype around a future announcement seemed to be what fueled this rise.
 After the announcement that Komodo would partner with Monaize for the first decentralized ICO (dICO), the price dropped and stabilized around $2.00 (~0.0005 BTC).

-Where to buy KMD
+Where to Buy KMD

 You can trade Bitcoin for KMD on either Bittrex or Binance.
 To trade on these platforms, you first need to have Bitcoin to trade.
 You can purchase Bitcoin on Gemini and then transfer your funds to get KMD.

-Where to store KMD
+Where to Store KMD

-For additional security, you can store your KMD using a paper wallet.
+For additional security, you can store your KMD using a Komodo-provided paper wallet.
 A paper wallet keeps your funds offline and out of reach of malicious hackers.

-Another great wallet option is the Ledger Nano S. This is a hardware wallet that can store multiple different coins.
+Although not provided by the Komodo team, another great wallet option is the Ledger Nano S. This is a hardware wallet that can store multiple different coins.
 Although more costly than other wallets, the Ledger is one of the most secure means of storage available.

-Additional Komodo resources
+Additional Komodo Platform Resources